Trader Information Victoria's Pride

 The annual event named Victoria’s Pride (previously Melbourne Pride) is being held across the state until at least 2026 to support and celebrate our rainbow communities.

-Victoria’s Pride kicks off in December with a series of regional activities, culminating in a one-day street party in Melbourne’s iconic Gertrude and Smith Street precinct - in 2024 that will be on Sunday 11 February 2024.
+Victoria’s Pride kicks off in December with a series of regional activities, culminating in a one-day street party in Melbourne’s iconic Gertrude and Smith Street precinct - in 2024 it was held on Sunday 11 February 2024.

 The event provides an opportunity for people across the state to demonstrate their pride in and support for LGBTQIA+ communities, as well as for LGBTQIA+ people to connect with one another and feel represented.